-Van Buren is the gateway to the St. John River Valley in northern Maine.
-The town was settled in 1785 by Acadian people who were exiled from Nova Scotia, Canada.
-Van Buren is one of the best places to visit for learning about the French-Canadian culture that remains a large part of everyday life in Aroostook County.
+Van Buren is the gateway to the St. John River Valley in northern Maine—and one of the best places to visit if you'd like to learn about the Acadian culture that remains a large part of everyday life in Aroostook County.

-The multi-use Bangor & Aroostook Trail snakes through forests and past ponds and streams from Van Buren to the village of Stockholm.
-The 58-mile crushed stone and dirt trail offers year-round fun for bicyclists, hikers, horseback riders, ATV users, snowmobilers and cross country skiers.
-Swimming, fishing and boating are favorite summer activities at Long Lake, and the town has 75 miles of snowmobile trails for winter adventure seekers.
+You can explore the multi-use Bangor & Aroostook Trail, which snakes through forests and past ponds and streams from Van Buren to the village of Stockholm.
+The 58-mile crushed stone and dirt trail offers year-round opportunities for biking, hiking, horseback riding, ATV riding, snowmobiling or cross-country skiing.
+You can go swimming, fishing and boating at Long Lake and the town also has 75 miles of snowmobile trails.

 Van Buren and St. Leonard, New Brunswick are connected by a bridge that spans the St. John River.
 In the summer, the two communities host the International Grande Riviere Festival, which includes live music, food, flea markets and a parade.
 In August, you can attend The Annual Community Bazaar in Van Buren, which features a chili cook-off, a tractor pull, a kite-flying contest and a hula hoop contest.